William Holden: Sabrina

 He took third billing for The Country Girl (1954) with Bing Crosby and Grace Kelly, directed by George Seaton from a play by Clifford Odets.
 It was a big hit, as was The Bridges at Toko-Ri (1954), a Korean War drama with Kelly.

 In 1954, Holden was featured on the cover of Life.
 On February 7, 1955, Holden appeared as a guest star on I Love Lucy as himself.
-The golden run at the box office continued with Love Is a Many-Splendored Thing (1955), from a best-selling novel, with Jennifer Jones, and Picnic (1955), as a drifter, in an adaptation of the William Inge play with Kim Novak.
+The golden run at the box office continued with Love Is a Many-Splendored Thing (1955), from a bestselling novel, with Jennifer Jones, and Picnic (1955), as a drifter, in an adaptation of the William Inge play with Kim Novak.
 Picnic was his last film under the contract with Columbia.

 A second film with Seaton did not do as well, The Proud and Profane (1956), where Holden played the role with a moustache.
 Neither did Toward the Unknown (1957), the one film Holden produced himself.